Extraordinary Measures Parent Guide

 Both Harrison Ford and Brendan Fraser give strong performances as characters who endure personal attacks, betrayals and even arguments with each other during their endeavor to bring a new drug to market.
 The actual John Crowley also makes an appearance in the film as a member of a venture capitalist group.
 But unfortunately, even with the real possibility of death looming on the horizon, the sense of urgency in this dialogue-driven film is often underplayed.

 Still, the movie, based on the book The Cure, remains a powerful story of parental love and family commitment.
 Tackling their own fears and the corporate world of drug developers, the Crowleys become a positive force for change in the lives of their own children and other Pompe patients as well.Directed by Tom Vaughan.
 Starring Brendan Fraser, Keri Russell, Harrison Ford.
 Running time: 107 minutes.
 Theatrical release January 22, 2010.
 Updated July 19, 2016

-Extraordinary Measures is rated PG for thematic material, language and a mild suggestive moment.
+Why is Extraordinary Measures rated PG?
+Extraordinary Measures is rated PG by the MPAA for thematic material, language and a mild suggestive moment.